alufolie91/proton-ge-custom/README.md

 ### Patrons

-And finally - To all of my patrons that have supported me, thank you so much.
+And finally - to all of my patrons that have supported me, thank you so much.
 It's because of you that I've been able to keep this project going, getting bug fixes reported, getting Proton/Wine issues fixed, getting various hardware and/or game fixes handled, and so on.
 Thanks to you, I have been able to use the spare budget in order to both help support the other people that make my project possible, as well as get things necessary for testing such as new game releases or specific hardware that hits odd issues.
 It's had a huge effect not just for this project, but a large trickle down effect.

 My wine-staging co-maintainers are often able to ask me for testing games, or testing on different hardware if they don't have access to it.
 This also trickles into both Proton bug reporting and Lutris bug reporting, as I'm able to provide bug testing and feedback and custom builds and upgrades to them as well.
 I'm also able to test driver related issues for things such as mesa and getting things reported + patched.
 This in turn leads to early patches for Mesa, the kernel, VKD3D, and other packages on my copr repositories as well.
 The trickle down effect is just one gigantic awesome rabbit hole for getting things fixed.
 Thank you once again.